phaustin/quantecon-example/book/docs/getting_started.md

 plt.show()
 ```

-Don\'t worry about the details for now --- let\'s just run it and see
+Don't worry about the details for now --- let's just run it and see
 what happens.

 The easiest way to run this code is to copy and paste it into a cell in